Diamond Blackfan Anemia (DBA) in Children

 About 20% of people with DBA go into remission after treatment.
 Remission means that the signs and symptoms of anemia have disappeared for more than 6 months without any treatment.
 Remission can last for many years and can even be permanent.
 If symptoms come back after remission, it is called relapse.

-What are the complications of DBA?
+What are the complications of DBA in a child?

 Complications of DBA include: